Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Geometric Preliminaries

 The polar enjoys many useful properties.
 For example, it is well known that $K^*$ is bounded and $(K^*)^* = K$.
 Further, if $K_1$ and $K_2$ are two convex bodies such that $K_1 \subseteq K_2$ then $K_2^* \subseteq K_1^*$.

 It will be convenient to also define the \emph{polar} of a point.
 Given a point $v \in \RE^d$ (not the origin), we define $v^*$ to be the hyperplane that is orthogonal to $v$ and at distance $1/\|v\|$ from the origin, on the same side of the origin as $v$.
-The polar of a hyperplane is defined as the inverse of this mapping.
+The polar of a hyperplane that does not contain the origin is defined as the inverse of this mapping.
 We may equivalently define $K^*$ as the intersection of the closed halfspaces that contain the origin, bounded by the hyperplanes $v^*$, for all $v \in K$.

 For any centrally symmetric convex body $K$ and real $\lambda > 0$, we use $\lambda K$ to denote the body obtained by scaling $K$ by a factor of $\lambda$ about its center.
-Given any convex body $K$ and real $\lambda \ge 1$, we say that a point $x \in K$ is $\lambda$-centered in $K$ if there exists an ellipsoid $E$ centered at $x$ such that $E \subseteq K \subseteq \lambda E$.
+Given any convex body $K$ and real $\lambda \geq 1$, we say that a point $x \in K$ is $\lambda$-centered in $K$ if there exists an ellipsoid $\Phi$ centered at $x$ such that $\Phi \subseteq K \subseteq \lambda \Phi$.
 It is well known that every convex body $K$ contains a $d$-centered point.
-This follows from the fact that the ellipsoid $E$ of largest volume contained inside a convex body $K$, called the \emph{John Ellipsoid}, satisfies $E \subseteq K \subseteq dE$.
+This follows from the fact that the ellipsoid $\Phi$ of largest volume contained inside a convex body $K$, called the \emph{John Ellipsoid}, satisfies $\Phi \subseteq K \subseteq d \Phi$.
 The following lemma shows that the centroid of $K$ is $O(1)$-centered (the proof is presented in~\cite{KLS95}).